Click here if you need Man and Van services.

 For the time being, there are only two options: business administration and computer science.
 But new subjects could be added soon.

-There is a high probability that you are moving because you’ve been hired for a job in London.
+There is a high probability that your London relocation is the result of a job opportunity you couldn’t refuse.
 However, if you’re moving to the city without a concrete plan in mind, then you should probably know that with the cost of living in London, it probably won’t take you long to go bankrupt.
 You don’t have to worry, though!
 London is a huge city that has an abundant amount of job opportunities for all kinds of people.

 It is, however, advisable that you make sure you have a job waiting for you before moving to London.
 Life in the city is, after all, extremely expensive and not at all practical for a person who is looking for work.